Classical Physics: Spacetime and Fields: Fields

 \subsubsection{Palatini variation}

-If the matter action $S_m$ does not depend on the affine connection, its variation with respect to the metric and connection ($\delta\Gamma^{\,\,j}_{i\,k}$ is a tensor) is referred to as the {\em Palatini variation}.
-Varying (\ref{EC1}) with respect to $\Gamma^{\,\,k}_{i\,j}$ gives, due to (\ref{Ric7}),
+Instead of varying the action for the gravitational field and matter with respect to the torsion tensor, we can vary it with respect to the affine connection ($\delta\Gamma^{j}_{ik}$ is a tensor) and use the metric compatibility of the connection (\ref{metten5}).
+Varying $S_\textrm{g}$ in (\ref{EC1}) with respect to $\Gamma^{k}_{ij}$ gives, by means of (\ref{Ric7}),

 Partial integration and omitting total derivatives in (\ref{Pal1}) gives, using (\ref{parint3}),